Thomas J. H. Trapnell: South Vietnam

 In 1961, Lieutenant General Trapnell was in South Vietnam, where he advised President John F. Kennedy against U.S. involvement.
 Presciently gauging the eventual swing of U.S. public opinion and weighing the organizational success and popularity of Ho Chi Minh, Trapnell concluded that the Vietnamese communists were waging a "clever war of attrition."
 While he supported holding the line against communist expansion in Asia, he nevertheless believed that a "military solution in Indochina [was] not possible."

 Trapnell's final command came in 1961.
 In that year, SAC and Tactical Air Command were unified as Strike Command; Trapnell once again assumed command of Third Army.
 He retired in 1962.

 Trapnell later served as an advisory board member of the Center for Internee Rights in Florida advocating for just treatment of US prisoners of war and fair compensation from holding nations.

 Family

 Trapnell was married to his first wife, Alys Snow, from 1929 until her death in 1953.
 Alys had relocated to the Philippines with her husband when he was posted there but returned to the United States "when the Army wives were evacuated" in May 1942.
 His second marriage, to Elizabeth Elder, lasted from 1956 to her death in 2001.
 He had no children.

 Like many other males in his family, Trapnell was known as "Trap" from his last name.
 As such, Trapnell became the first person whose nickname appeared in an official War Department record (Communiqué 69):

 Trapnell died of heart failure at the Fairfax retirement facility at Ft.
-Belvoir, Virginia on February 13, 2002.
-He is buried with full military honors at West Point Cemetery.
+Belvoir, Virginia on 13 February 2002.
+He was buried with full military honors at West Point Cemetery.